SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/03-Prototype-Chain.md

 # Prototype Methods

-Before ES6 or also called ES2015, all classes were composed manually, through functions.
+Before ES6 (ES2015) all classes were composed manually, through functions.

 After ES6, we have the sugar syntax with classes.